emidiovaleretto/rocketseat-challenge-05/README.md

 To set up the Rocketseat Challenge 05 project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/emidiovaleretto/rocketseat-challenge-05.git`
+1. Clone the repository: `git clone https://github.com/emidiovaleretto/rocketseat-space-cream.git`
-2. Navigate to the project directory: `cd rocketseat-challenge-05`
+2. Navigate to the project directory: `cd rocketseat-space-cream`

 That's it!
 You're ready to explore the project.